-As I reflect on my past efforts, success has always been a concept that has driven me to step put of my comfort zone.
+As I reflect on my past efforts, success has always been a concept that drove me to step out of my comfort zone.
 I remember being a kid climbing a tree and trying to get to the highest branch, not making it all the way up then falling a couple of times, to reaching the highest branch and feeling like I was on top of the world.
 That feeling is how I define success.
 It’s not tangible.
 It’s emotional.
 It’s validating.
-It’s a rewarding feeling inside that makes you feel warm and confident when you think of it.
+It’s a rewarding feeling inside that makes you feel warm and confident when you experience it.
 Success is the treasure that follows every attempt towards a goal.

 Can you open up a bit about your work and career?
 We’re big fans and we’d love for our community to learn more about your work.